-How politicians are elected and how governments are formed
+How federal politicians are elected and how governments are formed

-Members of Parliament are elected for a term of three years using the ‘preferential’ voting system.
-Under this system, the candidate who ultimately wins the majority of votes is elected.
+Members of the House of Representatives are elected for a term of three years using the ‘preferential’ voting system.

 If the candidate who received the voter’s first preference is eliminated during the first count because he or she received the lowest number of votes, the vote will then be allocated to whichever candidate was the voter’s second preference.
 If this candidate is also eliminated, the vote will be allocated to the voter’s third preference, and so forth until there are only two candidates remaining.
 The winning candidate will be whichever of these candidates wins the most votes after all preferences have been allocated between the two remaining candidates.